 - Service a 30 minute radius from Cairns.

-- Expected appointment schedule includes a booking visit from pre-conception or anywhere in the first trimester.
+- Expected appointment schedule begins with a booking visit from pre-conception or anywhere in the first trimester.

 - Birth preparation including mindfulness, optimal maternal and fetal positioning, nutritional support, care in your home, surrounded by your loved ones and those you trust.

-- Two midwives for your birth, primarily in partnership with Elizabeth Jinks of Tropical Babies Midwifery.
+- Two midwives for your birth, in partnership with Tanya Fleming of Our Midwife and Elizabeth Jinks of Tropical Babies Midwifery.

 - Equipment for unexpected emergencies (oxygen, instruments, cord clamps, oxytocics, resuscitation equipment, IV cannula & fluids, suturing equipment, hospital back up booking).